 It’s important to remember a few things when considering what to do about nightshades in your diet:

-- The amount of alkaloids in a serving of a nightshade vegetable is very small and unlikely to bother most people.
+- The number of alkaloids in a serving of a nightshade vegetable is very small and unlikely to bother most people.
 The amount is reduced further by cooking — often by half.

 - Nightshade foods are common in a number of diets, including ethnic ones and have not been associated with ill effects.

 - Nightshades contain a number of nutrients with proven health benefits.

 - The studies linking the makeup of nightshades to potential problems are small and few, and many are in animals, which have different responses than humans.
 In addition, many of these studies are on isolated chemicals rather than on the whole food.
 Whole foods contain a number of nutrients working together, which can alter how it acts in the body significantly.
 We need a lot more research on this matter before making blanket statements as to what nightshades will do in the average person.

 - If you enjoy eating nightshades and experience no negative symptoms, there’s no reason to eliminate them from your diet.

 Meanwhile, we do have plenty of evidence that nightshades provide a number of health benefits.
 In addition to those mentioned at the start of this article, we also know the following:

 - Tomatoes: Tomatine, the alkaloid in tomatoes, has been shown in studies to help lower LDL cholesterol, reduce plaque in arteries and inhibit cancer growth.
 Tomatoes also contain the antioxidant lycopene, which has been found in studies to help reduce the risk of prostate cancer and is known to help protect the eyes against sun damage that can lead to cataracts and age-related macular degeneration.
 Tomatoes are rich in vitamin C, which helps reduce the risk of cancer, and they also have a good amount of fiber, which is associated with improved heart and digestive health.